Associate Professor David Clarke PhD

 Summary

 Dr David Clarke is one of the UK's leading authorities on contemporary legend and folklore.
-He is a co-founder of the Contemporary Legend research group at SHU and combines his interests in folklore with his teaching and research in journalism and media law.
+He is co-founder of the Contemporary Legend research group in SCII and Project Lead for the AHRC-funded National Folklore Survey.
+He combines his interests in folklore with his teaching and research in journalism and story-telling.
 He is an experienced broadcaster and has acted as a consultant for The National Archives and the BBC.

 About